acd37/bootcamp-admin-resources/code-of-conduct.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as members of a classroom community pledge to making participation in our projects and our community a harassment-free experience for everyone, regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as members of a classroom community pledge to make participation in our projects and our community a harassment-free experience for everyone, regardless of age, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Behavior that contributes to a positive environment
-include:
+includes:

 -   Using welcoming and inclusive language

 -   Being respectful of differing viewpoints and experiences

 -   Gracefully accepting constructive criticism

--   Focusing on what is best for the community
+-   Focusing on what's best for the community

 -   Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+Unacceptable behavior includes:

--   The use of sexualized language or imagery and unwelcome sexual attention or advances
+-   Using sexualized language or imagery and unwelcome sexual attention or advances

--   Trolling, insulting/derogatory comments, and personal or political attacks
+-   Trolling, making insulting or derogatory comments, and making personal or political attacks

--   Public or private harassment
+-   Harrassing someone in public or private

 -   Publishing others' private information, such as a physical or electronic address, without explicit permission

--   Other conduct which could reasonably be considered inappropriate in a professional setting
+-   Engaging in other conduct that could reasonably be considered inappropriate in a professional setting

 ## Scope

-This Code of Conduct applies both within classroom spaces and in public spaces when an individual is representing the classroom community for homework or course review or project work.
+This Code of Conduct applies both in classroom spaces and in public spaces when an individual is representing the classroom community for homework, course review, or project work.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting your SSM, TAs, or Instructor.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+You may report instances of abuse, harassment, or otherwise unacceptable behavior by contacting your SSM, TAs, or instructor.
+We will review and investigate all complaints and will offer a response deemed necessary and appropriate to the circumstances.